erennk/PowerShellScript/README.md

 # PowerShellScript
-Unpin from taskbar with powershell script
+You can unpin any app from taskbar with this powershell script.